Scollaco/BikeStations/README.md

 # BikeStations

-Simple app to learn best practices in Swift.
+Simple app that shows CitiBike stations in NYC using Swift and MVC.